 Boortmalt N.V. – Represented the Belgian malt manufacturing company in various court-proceedings arising out of their collaboration with an Indian party.

-Louis Berger Group – Before Delhi High Court in a dispute related to Road Construction where Louis Berger was appointed as an independent consultant by National Highways Authority of India (NHAI.)
+Louis Berger Group – Represented the client before Delhi High Court in a dispute related to Road Construction where Louis Berger was appointed as an independent consultant by National Highways Authority of India (NHAI.)

-Ministry of Road Transport and Highways – On the question of law and interpretation of the Constitution of India in a writ jurisdiction before the High Court of Karnataka and its benches.
+Ministry of Road Transport and Highways – Advised and assisted the client on the question of law and interpretation of the Constitution of India in a writ jurisdiction before the High Court of Karnataka and its benches.

-Mumbai International Airport Limited (MIAPL) – our client filed Company Application in Karnataka High court seeking leave of the court to permit disposing-off the assets that belonged to Kingfisher Airlines Limited lying at Mumbai International airport occupying an extent of about 6500 Sq. ft.
-When the application was taken up, counsel for SBI, the Lead Consortium and Official Liquidator strongly opposed our application stating that they have the rights and powers to decide what to do with saidassets and even disposal thereof.
-The court allowed our client MIAPL to sell the assets of Kingfisher airlines lying at theirpremises by way of public auction and also granted MIAPL’s request to recover expenses related to auction from the sale proceeds.
+Mumbai International Airport Limited (MIAPL) – Advised and assisted our client who had filed Company Application in Karnataka High court seeking leave of the court to permit disposing-off the assets that belonged to Kingfisher Airlines Limited lying at Mumbai International airport occupying an extent of about 6500 Sq. ft.
+When the application was taken up, counsel for SBI, the Lead Consortium and Official Liquidator strongly opposed our application stating that they have the rights and powers to decide what to do with said assets and even disposal thereof.
+The court allowed our client MIAPL to sell the assets of Kingfisher airlines lying at their premises by way of public auction and also granted MIAPL’s request to recover expenses related to auction from the sale proceeds.